-Dynamic material values
+Dynamic material values (1/2)

-- In the following example, a black knight (d6) on the right is more useful than a black rook (d6) on the left. - The knight can make a move d6 f5 so that the potential threat from the white is neutralized. - Note: Black can also alternatively use the right of castling if available.
+- In the following example, a black knight (d6) on the right is more useful than a black bishop (d6) on the left. - The knight can make a move d6 f5 so that the potential threat from the white is neutralized. - Note: Black can also alternatively use the right of castling if available.